Do you have a particular word or group of words that trigger a negative emotional response when someone says them to

 This isn’t about being ignorant and trying to ignore what is happening in the world.
 I know that once I see something, it can’t be unseen.
 A violent part of a movie might be watched by someone else and forgotten minutes later, but for me, I keep the picture in my mind (and sometimes it stays there for a long time unless I purposely work to get rid of it).

 In other words, I don’t go seeking out triggers.

 The same can be said for people who instigate triggers.

 Spending your time with people who share your values and beliefs (or at least some of them) will mean a lot less button-pushing going on.
 This might influence who your friends are, where you work, how close you are to your family and how much time you spend with them (not to mention what you talk about), who you date and lots of other stuff.

-The more you are in tune with who you are, the less people can push your buttons.
+The more you are in tune with who you are, the less likely people can push your buttons.